mirror/dd-wrt/src/router/opennds/docs/source/fas.rst

 These options are:
  1. **fasport**.
 This enables Forwarding Authentication Service (FAS).
 Redirection is changed from the default ThemeSpec to a separate FAS.
 The value is the IP port number of the FAS.
  2. **fasremoteip**.
-If set, this is the remote ip address of the FAS, if not set it will take the value of the NDS gateway address.
+If set, this is the remote ip address of the FAS, if not set it will take the value of the NDS gateway address if the fasremotefqdn is NOT set.
  3. **fasremotefqdn** If set, this is the remote fully qualified domain name (FQDN) of the FAS
  4. **faspath**.
 This is the path from the FAS Web Root (not the file system root) to the FAS login page.
  5. **fas_secure_enabled**.
-This can have four values, "0", "1", "2" or "3" providing different levels of security.
+This can have four values, "0", "1", "2", "3" or "4" providing different levels of security.
- 6. **faskey** Used in combination with fas_secure_enable level 1, 2 and 3, this is a key phrase for NDS to encrypt data sent to FAS.
+ 6. **faskey** Used in combination with fas_secure_enable level 1, 2, 3 and 4, this is a key phrase for NDS to encrypt data sent to FAS.

 .. note::
- FAS (and Preauth/FAS) enables pre authentication processing.
-NDS authentication is the process that openNDS uses to allow a client device to access the Internet through the Firewall.
+ FAS (and ThemeSpec/FAS) enables **pre-authentication processing to validate client credentials**.

+ NDS **authentication is the process that openNDS uses to allow a client device to access the Internet** through the Firewall.

 In contrast, Forward Authentication is a process of "Credential Verification", after which FAS, if the verification process is successful, passes a request to NDS for access to the Internet to be granted for that client.

 Using FAS
 *********